Why successful fundraising must be a team sport

 From the coach to the goalie to the Zamboni driver, every member of your team plays a unique role in your fundraising success (if you’ve ever tried skating on rough ice, you’ll know what I mean!)

-Do you take time to value every contribution, and celebrate the way your amazing teamwork helped secure that big gift, or launched your most success year end campaign yet?
+Do you take time to value every contribution, and celebrate the way your amazing teamwork helped secure that big gift, or launched your most successful year end campaign yet?

 2. Invest in training for the season ahead